-- Cost of product revenues (excluding amortization of intangible assets) was $4.2 million for the first quarter of 2019.
+- Cost of product revenues (excluding amortization of intangible assets) was $8.4 million for the first quarter of 2020, compared to $4.2 million for the first quarter of 2019.

 Recent Corporate Developments & Program Highlights